Germany vs. Canada: Which is Better for International Students?

 The uni-assist application process can be broken down into six easy steps:

-5. Submit uni-assist fees for all applications
+5. list items Submit uni-assist fees for all applications

 It is also important to know that some universities in Germany have their own application process and only use uni-assist to verify the documents required to apply.
 In this case, students receive a Vorprüfungsdokumentation (VPD) (don't get scared of these German terms, this simply translates to "Pre-Review Documentation" in English) from uni-assist once their documents have been verified.
 Students must then send the VPD, along with their application and required documents, directly to the university.